DiceDB/docs/src/content/docs/commands/PFMERGE.md

 ---
 title: PFMERGE
-description: Documentation for the Redis command PFMERGE
+description: Documentation for the DiceDB command PFMERGE
 ---

-# DiceDB Command: PFMERGE

-## Overview

 The `PFMERGE` command in DiceDB is used to merge multiple HyperLogLog data structures into a single HyperLogLog.
 HyperLogLog is a probabilistic data structure used for estimating the cardinality of a set, i.e., the number of unique elements in a dataset.
 This command is particularly useful when you have multiple HyperLogLogs and you want to combine them to get an estimate of the total unique elements across all of them.